Fodor's Expert Review Castillo de Coca

-Perhaps the most famous medieval sight near Segovia—and worth a detour between Segovia and Ávila or Valladolid—is the Castillo de Coca, 52 km (32 miles) northwest of the city.
-Built in the 15th century for Archbishop Alonso de Fonseca I, the castle is a turreted structure of plaster and red brick, surrounded by a deep moat.
-It looks like a stage set for a fairy tale, and, indeed, it was intended not as a fortress but as a place for the notoriously pleasure-loving archbishop to hold riotous parties.
+Perhaps the most famous medieval sight near Segovia—worth the 52 km (32-mile) detour northwest of the city en route to Ávila or Valladolid—is the Castillo de Coca.
+Built in the 15th century for Archbishop Alonso de Fonseca I, the castle is a turreted Mudejar structure of plaster and red brick surrounded by a deep moat.
+Highly Instagrammable, it looks like a stage set for a fairy tale, and, indeed, it was intended not as a fortress but as a place for the notorious voluptuary to hold riotous bacchanals.
 The interior, now occupied by a forestry school, has been modernized, with only fragments of the original decoration preserved.